intrahealth/emNutt/README.md

 /syncContacts - POST

 ```
-Use this end point to sync contacts between POS i.e iHRIS, DHIS2 openMRS etc and rapidpro.
+Use this end point to sync contacts between POS i.e iHRIS, DHIS2 openMRS etc and rapidpro. <br>
-The request body must be a FHIR bundle of contacts i.e Practitioner resource or Person resource
+The request body must be a FHIR bundle of contacts i.e Practitioner resource or Person resource <br>
-This is especially when emNutt and POS are using different FHIR Servers
+This is especially when emNutt and POS are using different FHIR Servers <br>

 ```
 /syncContacts - GET

 ```
-Use this end point to sync contacts between emNutt and Rapidpro
+Use this end point to sync contacts between emNutt and Rapidpro <br>
-This is especially when emNutt and POS are using the same FHIR server.
+This is especially when emNutt and POS are using the same FHIR server. <br>

 ```
 /fhir/:resource?/:id? - GET

 ```
-Use to get resource data from emNut
+Use to get resource data from emNutt
 i.e /fhir/Communication (lists all communications)
 i.e /fhir/Communication/123 list communication that has ID 123